 |Volunteer Income Tax Assistance|

 The VITA program represents the essence of community partnership and volunteer spirit—and the economic empowerment mission the Urban League strives to achieve every day.
-The program relies on more than 50 volunteers throughout the community who work in 13 sites from February to April, helping individuals and families navigate the tax code and file their tax returns.
+The program relies on many volunteers throughout the community who work in sites throughout Chattanooga and Cleveland from February to April, helping individuals and families navigate the tax code and file their tax returns.
 Volunteers complete an extensive training program led by IRS staff and must pass an exam to be IRS certified to provide free tax assistance.

 Chattanooga is one of the leaders in the growing national effort to promote the Earned Income Tax Credit (EITC), the Child and Dependent Care Credit, and other tax credit programs for working individuals and families.
 Unlike many other VITA programs across the nation, the Chattanooga program has realized that processing returns is not enough.
 By working in a coordinated effort throughout the county to manage and advertise the program, the partnership has been able to significantly increase the number of individuals receiving free tax assistance.
 The partnership also focuses on enhancing opportunities for client financial literacy and education.